spetca/how-to-cocotb/README.md

   - reset a module
   - assign some configuration ports to particular values
   - shove some interesting data through the module
+  - check that the data out is correct

 ## Dependencies